Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

     - Package description
     - Set URL to SSE homepage
     - Add our GitHub username as maintainer
     - Remove the `cmake_args` part as we only have a standard CMake arguments.
-Here could give extra/special arguments specific to the software package.
+Here we could give extra/special arguments specific to the software package.

-- Concretize our package
+- Concretize the package

   ```bash
   $ spack spec helloworld